 How to get there: Take a 15-minute ferry ride from Merang Jetty in Kuala Terengganu

 This tiny private island is owned by its sole resort – Gem Island Resort and Spa – which boasts over 40 seafront villas at different price points.
-There are three private beaches around the island, one of which houses a turtle hatchery; a spa; and activities like kayaking to the other islands nearby.
-If you’re lucky, you can even catch turtles like the green turtle and giant leatherback wandering ashore to lay their eggs.
+There are three private beaches around the island, one of which houses a turtle hatchery; a spa; and activities like kayaking to the nearby islands.
+If you’re lucky, you can even watch green turtles and giant leatherbacks wandering ashore to lay their eggs.

 4. Tenggol Island